-- At GCSE, 69% of students achieved Grade 4+ in both English & Maths (Standard Pass) and 49% achieved Grade 5+ in both (Strong Pass). - The Progress 8 Score achieved by Year 11 students was estimated to be -0.12 using internal data; the DfE are not publishing national performance tables this academic year. - Post 16, 59% of all A Levels taken by Year 13 students achieved Grades A\-B - Post 16, students studying Applied General or Tech Level courses achieved, on average, a Distinction. - A number of capital improvements were carried out during the year.
-A successful PSDS application resulted in replacement LED lighting, new pipework and radiators in A block and Air Source Heat Pumps.
-A CIF bid for replacement of the fire alarm system was also successful and the work will commence during 2021-22.
+- At GCSE, 77% of students achieved Grade 4+ in both English & Maths (Standard Pass) and 56% achieved Grade 5+ in both (Strong Pass).
+Attainment 8 score of 50.7 was above local and national averages. - The Progress 8 score achieved by Year 11 students was +0.04.
+The progress 8 score reported by the DfE was -0.28 - The Ebacc entry for the cohort was 74%.
+44% achieved grade 4 or above and 29% grade 5 and above.
+Numbers entered and achievement significantly above national. - Post 16, 28% of all A levels taken by year 13 students achieved A/A grade and 56% of all A Levels taken achieved Grades A-B. - Post 16, students studying Applied General or Tech Level courses achieved, on average, a Distinction.

+A number of capital improvements were carried out during the year.
+A new fire alarm system was installed following the prior year successful CIF bid.
+The current year successful CIF bid for electrical distribution improvements took place during the summer of 2022.
+The school has refurbished a block of student toilets as well as improving the IT network storage.

-The Bromfords School & Sixth Form College
+The Bromfords School